Gladys Vanderbilt Széchenyi: The Breakers, Newport

+The part of the house which was converted to Gladys' private apartment had previously been the living quarters of her three brothers at the time of the house's construction, and had been decorated by Ogden Codman Jr..
+The apartment contained eight bedrooms, a living room with ocean views, and a small kitchen converted from a former housekeeper's room.
+Access from the museum floors open to the public was said to initially have blocked with infant safety-gate on a staircase connecting the second and third storeys.

 War aid

 In 1914, during World War I, she placed her palace in Budapest at the disposal of the army.
 Shortly thereafter, 600 reservists were quartered there, and she further intended to use the palace as a hospital.